OpenCloudCX/awsk8deployment/spinnaker/README.md

 The OpenCloudCX enclave include an out-of-the-box Code Server instance allowing for a browser-based VSCode instance.
 Once the password has been retrieved from AWS Secrets Manager and used to authenticate to the server, some generic configuration will be necessary.

 ## Create SSH Key
 Each instance will need to create their own SSH key for use within the github repository.
-To bring up the console within Code-Server, press ```SHIFT-~``` and a terminal window will display at the bottom of the browser page.
+To bring up the console within Code-Server, press ```CTRL-~``` and a terminal window will display at the bottom of the browser page.

 ```bash
 $ ssh-keygen